opensearch-project/opensearch-build/release-notes/opensearch-release-notes-2.0.0.md

 ### OpenSearch Notifications
-* Use Notifications to manage your notification channel configurations in a centralized location and send messages to these channels.
+* Use Notifications to manage your notification channel configurations in a centralized location and send messages to these channels
-* This release also adds notification-specific REST APIs for CRUD operations on channels and internal transport APIs for integrating/communicating with other plugins.
+* This release also adds notification-specific REST APIs for CRUD operations on channels and internal transport APIs for integrating/communicating with other plugins

 ### OpenSearch Performance Analyzer